 A guardian or student if over 18 may request accommodations to the traditional MMC through what is known as a personal curriculum.
-More information about PCs can be found here are questions, please reach out to the Director of Curriculum and Instruction for more information or your student's mentor.
+More information about PCs can be found here are questions, please reach out to the Director of Curriculum and Instruction for more information.